Home » Recipes » Mom’s Famous Southern Buttermilk Biscuits

 Notes + Tips!

-• Make sure the buttermilk and sour cream are cold and that the butter is frozen!
+• Make sure the buttermilk, sour cream, and butter are cold!
 It gives you the best biscuit, promise!

 • Don’t over work the dough!
 The more you work it, the less tender and flakey it’s going to be.